- Admissions and Records

 - Walking tours of our beautiful campus

-The Compass staff is available by email, over the phone, in person, through video chat, and with our 24-hour website chatbot.
+The Compass Welcome Center staff is available by email, over the phone, in person, through video chat, and with our 24-hour website chatbot.
 The center provides students computer access to complete the online application, onboarding, registration, and the MyVCCCD portal.
-The dedicated staff welcome and provide ongoing support to students, ensuring they are connected to the resources and tools they need to be successful and achieve their educational goals at Ventura College.
+Our dedicated staff welcome and provide ongoing support to students, ensuring they are connected to the resources and tools they need to be successful and achieve their educational goals at Ventura College.